(PHP 4 >= 4.2.0, PHP 5, PHP 7, PHP 8)

 distinguished_names

-The Distinguished Name or subject fields to be used in the certificate.
+The Distinguished Name or subject fields to be included in the

 private_key